saucelabs-training/quickstart-appium-java/README.md

     mvn clean install -DtestngXmlFile=appium_ios_rdc_app_test.xml -Dregion=eu

 The tests will be executed on a iPhone 8.
-> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

-## Run Web App tests on Sauce Labs iOS real devices in the Sauce Labs Platform
-If you want to run the Web App tests on Sauce Labs real iOS devices then you can run the web tests with

-    // If using the US DC
-    mvn clean install -DtestngXmlFile=appium_ios_rdc_web_test.xml -Dregion=us

-    // If using the EU DC
-    mvn clean install -DtestngXmlFile=appium_ios_rdc_web_test.xml -Dregion=eu

-The tests will be executed on a iPhone 8.
-> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

-## Run Native App tests on Sauce Labs Android Emulators
-If you want to run the Native Android App tests on Sauce Labs Android Emulator devices then you can run the Android tests with

-    // If using the US DC
-    mvn clean install -DtestngXmlFile=appium_android_emu_app_test.xml -Dregion=us

-    // If using the EU DC
-    mvn clean install -DtestngXmlFile=appium_android_emu_app_test.xml -Dregion=eu

-The tests will be executed on Android Emulator, platform version 8.0.

-> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

 ## Run Web App tests on Sauce Labs Android Emulators
 If you want to run the Web App tests on Sauce Labs real Android devices then you can run the web tests with